 Quaking in your boots right?

 In other words, almost every human language on earth conforms to one of 4 types, but there are 20 largely unused ones out there.
 It’s no surprise that a mathematically-minded chatbot might select one of the others that might be far more efficient than ours.
-Really, it’s no surprise that a computer would butcher our language...our language is a mess.
+Really, it’s no surprise that a computer would butcher our language...our language is a mess to begin with.